vippsas/vipps-solutions/vending-machines/one-time-payment.md

 ### Step 3: The customer authorizes the payment

-The customer scans the QR code and are directed to the Vipps app.
+The customer scans the QR code and are directed to the Vipps or MobilePay app.
 The payment screen is presented and they click *Pay*.

 To get confirmation that payment was approved, monitor your